gcziprusz/project-tmpl/web/static_assets/index.md

 </div>
 ```
 This is a container for displaying search results, but it is initially hidden because of the "hidden" class.
 The container has an ID "search-results-container".
 Inside the container, there is a heading "Results for" followed by a `<span>` element with ID "search-criteria-display", where the search criteria will be displayed.
 The search results themselves will be populated inside the `<div>` with ID "search-results-display" when the search is performed.

-Overall, the HTML document represents a simple webpage with a search form and buttons for searching playlists and creating new playlists.
-The actual functionality for searching playlists and displaying the results is likely handled by the JavaScript file "searchPlaylists.js" linked in the head section.
-The CSS file "style.css" is used for styling the webpage elements.